NashTech-Labs/ado-pipeline-for-terratest/README.md

 ## You can follow the below step to run the terratest:

 ### Step1:- setup the credential in the library section and call that library in the pipeline.
 For example, I have define my library name as Azure_credential and i am calling with this name.
+    1. Make sure to follow the naming convention while setup the values in the library:-

+            ARM_SUBSCRIPTION_ID,
+            ARM_CLIENT_ID,
+            ARM_TENANT_ID,
+            ARM_CLIENT_SECRET
+    2. You mus

 ### Step2:- Trigger the ADO pipeline manually because i have mention it to runn manually.